-Keeping these parameters fixed, this non relativistic constituent quark model has been used to calculate various physical quantities of interest: the photocouplings \cite{aie}, the electromagnetic transition amplitudes \cite{aie2} and, introducing relativistic corrections to the one-body non relativistic current, also the elastic nucleon form factors \cite{mds} and the ratio between the electric and magnetic form factors of the proton \cite{rap}.
-We have shown that kinematical relativistic corrections (like boosts and a relativistic one body current with an expansion in the quark momenta up to the first order, keeping the exact dependence on the momentum transfer $Q^2$) are very important for the elastic form factors \cite{rap,mds} but give only minor corrections in the transition ones \cite{mds2}.
+where $m$ is the quark mass (taken equal to $1/3$ of the nucleon mass) and {\boldmath $p$}$_\rho$, {\boldmath $p$}$_\lambda$ are the conjugate momenta of the Jacobi coordinates.
+We construct the non strange baryons as bound states of three constituent quarks, taking properly into account the antisymmetrization with respect to all quark coordinates.
+Because of the hyperfine mixing, each baryon state is a superposition of various $SU(6)$ configurations.
+The hamiltonian (\ref{eq:ham}) is diagonalized in the space of the baryon rest frame states.
+The strength of the hyperfine interaction is determined in order to reproduce the $\Delta-N$ mass difference and the remaining two free parameters are fitted to the spectrum leading to the values $\alpha= 1.61~fm^{-2}$ and $~\tau=4.59~$ \cite{pl}.
+Keeping these parameters fixed, this non relativistic constituent quark model has been used to calculate various physical quantities of interest: photocouplings \cite{aie}, electromagnetic transition amplitudes \cite{aie2} and, introducing relativistic corrections to the one-body non relativistic current, also the elastic nucleon form factors \cite{mds} and the ratio between the electric and magnetic form factors of the proton \cite{rap}.
+We have shown that kinematical relativistic corrections (such as boosts and a relativistic one-body current with an expansion in the quark momenta up to the first order, keeping the exact dependence on the momentum transfer $Q^2$) are very important for the elastic form factors \cite{rap,mds} but yield only minor corrections in the transition ones \cite{mds2}.

-As a further step towards a full relativistic description, we have developed a semirelativistic version of the hypercentral constituent quark model.
-The resulting wave functions, boosted to the Breit frame, have been used to calculate the matrix elements of the relativistic one body current without any expansion in the quark momenta.

-The potential of Eq. (\ref{eq:pot}) has been fitted to all the 3 and 4 stars resonances using the correct relativistic kinetic energy \cite{traini}

-The eigenequation of the Hamiltonian (\ref{eq:hrel}) is solved in the nucleon rest frame, the resulting spectrum is not much different from the non relativistic one and the parameters of the potential are only slightly modified, confirming that kinematic relativistic corrections are not very important for the spectrum.
-A complete description of a variational solution of this equation, using a hyperspherical formalism will be published elsewhere \cite{traini}.
-A first semirelativistic version of our hCQM, but without SU(6) breaking and so without the possibility of reproducing the spectrum, was first introduced by Traini and Faccioli \cite{Faccioli:1998aq} and the wave functions obtained in this way have given realistic results for structure functions \cite{Faccioli:1998aq,Cano:1999kx,Biasioli:1998cv,Traini:1997jz} and also for the generalized parton distributions \cite{Boffi:2002yy,Boffi:2003yj, Pasquini:2004gc}.